ssbc/packet-stream/README.md

 This worked pretty well, although it felt like a messy glue job.

-Later, maxogden wrote [multiplex](https://github.com/maxogden/multiplex) which had better support for binary, as well as substack's [dataplex](https://github.com/substack/dataplex)
+Later, maxogden wrote [multiplex](https://github.com/maxogden/multiplex) which had better support for binary, as was later wrapped to a more convienient api by substack's [dataplex](https://github.com/substack/dataplex)

 But something still wasn't right.
 Thing is, if you look into how all these